Carokyp/Doux-Matin/README.md

 ### Structure
 This website will be organised using a 3-tier hierarchical structure, providing a clear and logical navigation from main pages to sub-sections and detailed content.
 It will contain 5 pages in total (including the home page):

+**Level 1 - Home page**

 * A homepage with a hero image and a horizontal navigation menu will welcome users.
 This will lead to pages: Menu, Book Now, Contact and About
-* The navigation menu and footer will be consistent throughout the Book Now, Contact and About not the Menu page, as this will open in a new tab in the browser.
+* The homepage features a main section with a layout of images and a text block that highlights the type of food, ambience, and services visitors can expect.
+* Two menu buttons are also available on the main page, showing two different menus: brunch and bottomless brunch.
 * To assist users, a map will be inset on the homepage so they can plan their visit
 * The footer will contain contact information and social media links to support the website’s strategic objectives.

+**Level 2 - Navigation Page**

+* The navigation menu and footer will remain consistent across the Book Now, Contact, and About pages, but not on the Menu page, as this will open in a new browser tab.
+* The Menu link will open a PDF in a new tab, displaying all available menu items.
+* The Book Now link will take the user to a booking form, where all fields must be completed before the form can be submitted.
+* The Contact link will navigate the user to the contact section at the bottom of the Home or About page.
+* The About link will display detailed information about the business.

+**Level 3 - Supporting Elements**

+* After completing the Book Now form, the user will be taken to a Thank You page displaying a confirmation message and a “Return to Homepage” button, which redirects the user to the main page.
+* The Google Map “View Large Map” option will open in a new tab, allowing the user to see a larger version of the map.
+* The footer will include social media links that open the respective external social media pages.
+Since this website is based on a fictional coffee shop, the links will direct the user to the official main page of each social media platform.

 ### Skeleton